jorge8168711/jorge8168711/README.md

 ### 🧙🏼‍♀️ More about me:
 - I'm currently working as JavaScript Engineer for a New York company.
-- I'm currently trying to finish my list of pending video games.
+- I'm trying to finish my list of pending video games.
 - I like rhythm video games.

 ### 🤔 Interested in: